csplib/csplib/Problems/prob089/specification.md

 - **Eliminate undesired dates by patient**
-This constraint is met when all resources do not match slots falling within the slots of the corresponding undeired dates.
+This constraint is met when all resources do not match slots falling within the slots of the corresponding undesired dates.
 This constraint is expressed as:
 $$
 \forall a \in A, \quad \forall d \in U:\quad
 \left\lfloor \frac{\text{a}}{M} \right\rfloor \ne d